FIRST CORINTHIANS

 Light of Israel Bible Commentaries

 All Scripture quotations, unless otherwise noted, are from: The Holy Bible: New International Version®, NIV®, Copyright© 1973, 1978, 1984, 2011by the International Bible Society.
+Used with permission.

 Copyright © Jim Gerrish 2019